Frequently Asked Questions

 - An investigation will be completed within thirty calendar days

-- A charge decision is made within two calendar days
+- A charge decision will be made within two calendar days

-- The hearing will be held within fourteen days of the charge
+- The hearing will be held within fourteen calendar days of the charge

 If these timeframes need to be extended, the parties will be notified in writing of the reason for the delay and the expected adjustment.
 The timeframe may vary depending on the complexity of the investigation, the severity and extent of the allegations, the number of witnesses, and the possibility of interruption by break periods.

-What happens if my complaint is against a nonstudent?
+What happens if my complaint is against a nonstudent and is not Title IX sexual harassment?

 There are both informal and formal options for resolution of reports against nonstudents.

-A formal complaint will be initiated through a DPA or the Title IX Coordinator.
+A formal complaint will be initiated through the Title IX Coordinator.
 An investigator will be appointed to interview the parties and other witnesses as necessary.
 After an investigation, the investigator will prepare an investigation report, which will be reviewed by a three-person Investigation and Review Panel (IRP).
-A hearing is not held in every case, but if the IRP has any questions, it may meet with the Investigator(s) in person and/or may request that the parties separately meet with the IRP.
+A hearing is not generally held, but if the IRP has any questions, it may meet with the Investigator(s) in person and/or may request that the parties separately meet with the IRP.
 The IRP will determine whether University Policy was violated, and if so, what sanction is recommended.